sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 We will create an key configured to use HMAC signing, with a secret of *secret*.
 The key will configured to have access to our test API.

-You can use the following configuration below, replacing the value of the *org_id* with the ID of your organisation.
+You can use the following configuration below, replacing the value of the *org_id* with the ID of your organization.

 ```bash
 {